happydenn/wc-payment-gateway-line-pay/README.md

-# WooCommerce LINE Pay Gateway
+# LINE Pay Gateway for WooCommerce

 This plugin can quickly add [LINE Pay](http://line.me/en/pay) to your WooCommerce powered e-commerce site!